modzero/mod0BurpUploadScanner/README.md

 Like with nearly every other active scan implemented in Burp (or any other scanner for that matter), the extension is not able to scan websites that require more than one upload request for the file to be stored on the server.
 However, you could use Burp Makros to achieve this.
 But in general file uploads that require multiple requests or complex calculations (e.g. checksums over file content in upload requests) are out of scope of this extension.
 Feel free to let us know if you modified the source code to achieve this goal anyway.

-Like with nearly every other active scan implemented in Burp (or any other scanner for that matter), the extension is also not able to scan upload requests which are not repeatable (eg. agressive CSRF protections).
+Like with nearly every other active scan implemented in Burp (or any other scanner for that matter), the extension is also not able to scan upload requests which are not repeatable (eg. aggressive CSRF protections).

 Although this extension also runs under Burp Suite Community Edition, it has to skip all tests which use the [Burp Collaborator feature](http://blog.portswigger.net/2015/04/introducing-burp-collaborator.html).
 Additionally, it can only print issue summaries to stdout as no issues can be added inside Burp Suite Community Edition.
 So all in all this extension is pretty much useless in Burp Suite Community Edition.